Shaw Local

 There’s still time to donate to United Way’s ‘Home for the Holidays’ drive

-There are three days left to donate to the United Way’s “Home for the Holidays” drive.
+There are three days left to donate to United Way’s “Home for the Holidays” drive.

-This donation drive benefits eight local United Way Impact Partners, according to United Way of Kankakee and Iroquois Counties, Executive Director Mariah Vail.
+This donation drive benefits eight local United Way Impact Partners, said Mariah Vail, executive director of United Way of Kankakee and Iroquois Counties.

-This is the first year the Daily Journal and Shaw Media have been a partner in the drive.
+This is the first year that the Daily Journal and Shaw Media have partnered in the drive.

-“Our donation drive portion of the “Home for the Holidays” effort has been going well,” Vial said Monday.
-“If people wanted to donate the requested items they have until the end of the week for that.”
+“Our donation drive portion of the ‘Home for the Holidays’ effort has been going well,” Vail said Monday.
+“If people wanted to donate the requested items, they have until the end of the week for that.”

-United Way’s Stable Housing Fund has invested over $143,000 in housing and shelter efforts across Kankakee and Iroquois Counties in the last five years — but the need continues to grow.
+United Way’s Stable Housing Fund has invested more than $143,000 in housing and shelter efforts across Kankakee and Iroquois counties in the past five years; however, the need continues to grow.

-According to the local United Way’s 211 line, 698 Kankakee County or Iroquois County residents have contacted 211 for housing support since January.
+According to the local United Way’s 211 line, 698 Kankakee or Iroquois county residents have contacted 211 for housing support since January.

 That number represents more than 40% of all local referrals made in 2024.

-For “Home for the Holidays” financial donations, Vial said they are continuing to accept donations online via the United Way webpage: https://www.myunitedway.org/housing.
+For “Home for the Holidays” financial donations, Vail said they are continuing to accept donations online via the United Way webpage: myunitedway.org/housing.

 In March 2024, Ross hurt his back, which had already been operated on.